- What is hepatitis C?

 - After you are cured, you can get hepatitis C again.

-- If you use street drugs, use new drug equipment every time you use.
-This includes needles, syringes, filters, washes, water and cookers.
-Use your own pipe or stem, mouthpiece, and rolled paper or straws if you smoke or snort drugs.
+- If you use drugs, use new equipment every time you use drugs.
+This includes new needles, syringes, filters, sterile water and cookers.
+Use your own pipe or stem and mouthpiece for smoking drugs, and your own rolled paper, straws or other supplies when snorting drugs.

 - If you are having sex that has a higher chance of hepatitis C transmission, use condoms and lube.